Adderall and Alcohol

-Adderall is a prescription drug containing amphetamine and dextroamphetamine.
-It belongs to a type of medication known as stimulant drugs.
-Adderall is most commonly used to treat attention-deficit hyperactivity disorder (ADHD.)
+Adderall is a stimulant medication commonly used to treat attention-deficit hyperactivity disorder (ADHD).
 It’s also prescribed for narcolepsy.

 The medication is often the first-choice treatment option for ADHD.
 Adderall improves attention and focus while reducing impulsive behaviors.
-The medicine is also effective for boosting daytime wakefulness in people with narcolepsy.
+The medicine is also effective in boosting daytime wakefulness in people with narcolepsy.

 The primary reason people abuse Adderall is due to the energizing effects that it delivers.
 Adderall makes users experience boosted feelings of confidence, euphoria, and concentration.
 The drug also suppresses appetite.